Got a question ? If it isn't below send it here and get an answer ...

 Behaviour and complaints ... and random compliments if you want

 In any environment, but perhaps especially in a volunteer one involving different age ranges of children, tensions and misunderstandings can arise.
-ISWA has formal channels for grievance and dispute resolution, including an ISWA member protection officer, but most issues are resolved within the given team by a common sense framework that relies on respect for others and moderation.
+ISWA has formal channels for grievance and dispute resolution, most issues are resolved within the given team by a common sense framework that relies on respect for others and moderation.

 If you wish to raise a problem or an issue, please also give thought to what possible solutions could be put in place.

 If you have a complaint or question over behaviour, talk to your team manager.
-You can also discuss things in confidence with the ISWA Member Protection Officer, or the President.
+You can also discuss things in confidence with the President.
 If matters remain unresolved there are options to introduce other arbitration practices via the ISWA Management Committee.